Student wellbeing

 Our school house system promotes student participation across academics, behaviour, extracurricular activities, and community involvement.
 It fosters inclusion and recognises positive contributions and achievements.

-Student clubs
+Student clubs & activities

 Wellbeing information and resources